radek-drw/Portfolio/README.md

     L -.-> N["⚠️ Timeout issue: Default 3s too short, increased to 10s"]
 ```

-### General

-- **Responsive Design**: The website is fully responsive and works on all devices
-- **SEO and Social Media Meta Tags**: The website includes SEO enhancements and meta tags for better visibility on search engines and social media platforms
-- **Webpack Configuration**: The project uses Webpack for bundling

 ## Development Setup & Workflow

 ### Project Structure

-This project is organized as a monorepo using `npm workspaces`.
-The root `package.json` defines two workspaces: frontend and backend.
-Each has its own `package.json` for dependency management, while all packages are installed centrally in the root `node_modules`.
-This avoids duplication and lets frontend and backend share common libraries.
+The project is organized as a monorepo using `npm workspaces`.

-Reasons I choose monorepo:

-- Maintain a clean and scalable project structure
-- Ensures a single source of dependencies in the root
-- Allows shared tooling/configs across frontend and backend
-- Simplifies repository and CI/CD management
+This keeps frontend and backend in one repository, simplifies dependency management, and allows sharing common tooling and configs.

 ### Git Workflow